Children have the right to a healthy, safe home environment. Some children, however, cannot safely remain with all or part of their biological family.

 - Consent to the termination was obtained by duress, fraud, undue influence, or fraud.

 Those who believe that the evidence used to terminate parental rights was invalid should consult with a skilled Alabama family law attorney immediately.

 Learn More About How to Fight a Termination of Parental Rights Case in Alabama by Speaking with an Experienced Divorce Attorney

 If you are dealing with issues related to the termination of parental rights—either your own or your former partner’s—it is imperative that you have an experienced Alabama family law attorney by your side at every step of the way.

-At The Law Offices of Charlotte Christian and Associates, we have extensive experience helping individuals through proceedings involving the termination of parental rights.
+At Charlotte Christian Law, we have extensive experience helping individuals through proceedings involving the termination of parental rights.
 Whether you are seeking to terminate the parental rights of an abusive or drug-addicted parent or defending a wrongful termination action brought by your former partner, we can help.